-If we receive approval of NUPLAZID or DAYBUE in additional indications or in jurisdictions outside the U.S., we may need to continue to increase the size of our organization.
+If we receive approval of NUPLAZID or DAYBUE in additional indications or in additional jurisdictions, we may need to continue to increase the size of our organization.
 We may encounter difficulties with managing our growth, which could adversely affect our results of operations.\

-As of June 30, 2024, we employed approximately 630 employees.
+As of September 30, 2024, we employed approximately 620 employees.
 Our current infrastructure may be inadequate to support our development and commercialization efforts and expected growth.
 Future growth will impose significant added responsibilities on members of management, including the need to identify, recruit, and integrate additional employees and retain existing employees, and may take time away from running other aspects of our business, including development and commercialization of our products and product candidates, if approved.